 First, as noted in the financial section of this report, the starting position of the three universities is at risk (refer to Appendix C and Appendix V).
 Each university maintains an academic program array where revenues do not meet costs.
 Auxiliary operations and E&G run negative at two universities, with one barely breaking even.
+One time-funding for debt relief assists considerably in preserving the limited reserves in the West.
 After aligning costs and revenues by June 2022, two will have exhausted their reserves, showing a negative balance.
 While Cal U is projected to have \$16.8 million in reserves, enough for three months of operations, it is still fragile (sustainability policy benchmark is six months).
 The projections also show the limitations with the online net revenue contribution associated with labor costs.
 Finally, assuming appropriations were distributed solely by enrollment, projections show a required combined cross-subsidy of over \$11 million for the three universities within the integration (Appendix Y).

 The financial projections shown in Appendix V are sensitive to assumptions having to do with enrollment growth, state funding, tuition actions, etc. The program array recommendations and the online initiative recommendations improve the position of the combined entity, which mitigates some of the risk when comparing scenarios of the individual universities without integration against integrated projections for net revenues (Appendix Y.3).
-The proposed implementation plan recommendations and these scenarios also show integration as the only path forward in its ability to offer a more robust program array and student services.
+The proposed-implementation plan recommendations and these scenarios also show integration as the only path forward in its ability to offer a more robust program array and student services.